 Program fees cover the costs of the trip and support Coastwalk California’s coastal advocacy, education, outreach and stewardship work.
 Fees include guided walks and evening programs, most trail shuttle transportation, entrance and camping fees, dinners and beverages, and in the case of indicated programs, most meals and double occupancy rooms.
 At some locations, single occupancy may be available upon request for an additional fee.

 Participants are responsible for their own camping gear (tent, sleeping bag, reusable water bottle, trail snacks, tupperware for leftovers, and dishware).
 Everyone is asked to volunteer and participate in simple camp clean-up.

 All minors under 18 years of age must be accompanied by a parent, an adult authorized by a parent, or legal guardian.

 Each type of Walk (Classic, Family Adventures, Backpacking, or Deluxe) has specific requirements on what participants are required to bring.
 Generally, for Classic, Family Adventures, or Backpacking Treks, participants provide their own camping gear, breakfast, lunch and snack food, unless otherwise noted.
 Coastwalk volunteers shuttle all the gear brought by participants (except what they take in a daypack) and deliver it to the next overnight location.
-Because space is limited each person’s gear is limited to what can fit into one large duffle bag (35″ x 17″ x 12″) or two small duffle bags (20″ x 12″ x 12″), AND one daypack.
+Because space is limited on most walks each person’s gear is limited to what can fit into one large duffle bag (35″ x 17″ x 12″) or two small duffle bags (20″ x 12″ x 12″), AND one daypack.
 Participants will receive a detailed packing list for their particular trip in advance of the trip once they have registered and made payment in full.